chinjyanson/ES-synth-starter/README.md

 ### 2.2.
 Advanced Features

-- **Octave Knob**
-  - Knob X was programmed to control the octave that the corresponding board/module plays in, with the octave ranging from 0-7.

 - **Hidden Game (Tone Guessing)**
   - A hidden tone guessing game was implemented, where the system generates a random note, and the user must guess which key corresponds to that note.
   - The user is provided with feedback on whether their guess is correct or not, and the game continues with a new note after each guess.